 |On or after 2:00 pm||The remainder of the day|

-Circuit breakers were introduced by the Securities & Exchange Commission (SEC) in the USA following the stock market crash on 19th October 1987, when the Dow Jones Industrial Average plummeted by almost 23 per cent in a single day.
-This day remembered as `Black Monday’ in the US even today.
+Circuit breakers were introduced by the Securities & Exchange Commission (SEC) in the USA following a stock market crash on October 19, 1987.
+On that day, the Dow Jones Industrial Average plummeted by almost 23 percent.
+The day is remembered as `Black Monday’.

-In India, this is not the first time circuit breakers have been used to prevent stock prices from crashing or skyrocketing.
-On 17th May 2004, trading was closed after the BSE Sensex plunged 11 per cent in the first few minutes of trading following the news about the good performance of the Congress in the Lok Sabha Elections.
-Paradoxically, on 18th May 2009, markets hit two upper circuit limits after the victory of the UPA (United Progressive Alliance) government in the Lok Sabha elections.
+In India, March 13, 2020, is not the first time that circuit breakers have been used to prevent stock prices from crashing or skyrocketing.
+On May 17, 2004, trading was closed after the BSE Sensex plunged 11 percent in the first few minutes of trading.
+It happened following the news about the Congress party’s good performance in the Lok Sabha elections.
+Paradoxically, on May 18, 2009, markets hit two upper circuit limits after the victory of the UPA (United Progressive Alliance) government in the Lok Sabha elections.

 Circuit breakers apply to individual shares as well.
 However, shares that are traded in the derivatives segment of the stock market do not have any circuit breakers.

-So a circuit breaker in the stock market is one of the ways market regulators have to prevent participants from being carried away either by excessive optimism or pessimism.
+In summary, market regulators use circuit breakers to prevent participants from getting carried away by excessive optimism or pessimism.